vsariola/shader-holiday-card/README.md

 This will export background.jpg and foreground.jpg, with nominal sizes of 145 mm x 145 mm in 8192 x 8192 resolution.

-Try `poetry run python card.py --help` for more export options.
+Try `poetry run python card.py --help` for more options; `--preview` allows previewing the design before exporting the designs.
+I had to disable the Windows GPU driver [timeout detection and recovery](https://github.com/ROCm/ROCm/issues/2335) as some of the designs were so slow to export :)

 ## 🖨️Printing the design🖨️